Freie-Netzwerker/ttn-gateway-containers/README.md

 ## Create a balena-cloud.com application

 1. On balena-cloud.com, create an "Application" for managing your TTN gateway devices.
 I'd suggest that you give it the name "ttngw", select the appropriate device type (i.e. Raspberry Pi 2 or Raspberry Pi 3),  and click "Create New Application".
 You only need to do this once, after which you'll be able to manage one or many gateways of that type.
 2. You'll then be brought to the Device Management dashboard for that Application.
-Follow the instructions to "DOWNLOAD RESINOS" and create a boot SD-card for your Raspberry Pi.
+Follow the instructions to "DOWNLOAD BALENAOS" and create a boot SD-card for your Raspberry Pi.
 (Pro Tip:  Use a fast microSD card and a USB 3 adapter if you can, because it can take a while to copy all that data.
 Either that, or be prepared to be very patient.)
 3. When the (long) process of writing the image to the SD card completes, insert it into your Raspberry Pi, connect it to the network with Ethernet, and power it up.
-4. After several minutes, on the resin.io Devices dashboard you'll now see your device - first in a "Configuring" state, then "Idle".
+4. After several minutes, on the balena-cloud.com Devices dashboard you'll now see your device - first in a "Configuring" state, then "Idle".
 Click it to open the Devices control panel.
 5. If you like, enter any new Device Name that you'd like, such as "my-gateway-amsterdam".

 ## Configure the gateway device